jgeewax/pyhaml-jinja/README.markdown

 meaning it takes a HAML source file, and outputs a template to be further processed by Jinja.

+## Usage

+To use this extension, add it to you Jinja environment and use the ".haml" extension for your template files.

+    from jinja2 import Environment
+    from pyhaml_jinja import HamlExtension

+    env = Environment(extensions=[HamlExtension])

 ## Syntax

 ### Tags